 A grade is assigned for all courses in which a student is regularly enrolled during any semester or summer term.
 A grade once earned and entered upon a student's record cannot be removed and may not be changed without the approval of the instructor and the division dean.
+A grade change form must be completed and returned to the Dean of Enrollment Services office.
 If a student repeats a course, it is with the understanding that the last grade earned is the one to be counted toward fulfillment of degree requirements.

 4.3.2 Grade Interpretation